alterNERDtive/bindED/README.md

 Horizons or Odyssey.

 To keep hassle to a minimum, the recommended way to change binds is to do it from Odyssey.
 When a change to the Odyssey file is detected, the plugin will by default overwrite Horizons’ binds with it.
 To prevent that and keep entirely separate binds, you can set `bindED.disableHorizonsSync#` (yes, including the pound sign) to `true` in your VoiceAttack profile.
+Then, after changing anything from Horizons, you’ll have to tell the plugin to load the Horizons file (see below).

 ### Specifying a Binds File to Load